imalsogreg/RetroProject/otherDocuments/thesisOutline.md

       - Not sensitive to cycle-by-cycle variations in theta wave parameters.
  - New questions
       - Is theta desynchronized, traveling,  within CA3, EC, others?
-      - Which model (1,2, or another) accounts for greater synchrony in infomation content than in underlying excitation?
+      - Which model (1,2, or another) accounts for greater synchrony in information content than in underlying excitation?
       - EC layer 3 grid cells do not phase precess.
 Do they contribute to CA1 timing?
       - 'Medial' and 'lateral' CA1 carry preferentially early and late stages of theta sequences, but we only looked at the most medial 1/3 of CA1 - does this trend continue as you proceed laterally, with very lateral place cells prospectively coding far ahead of the rat?
-      - 'Traveling wave' model often a poor fit to invididual cycles.
+      - 'Traveling wave' model often a poor fit to individual cycles.
 Can larger grids of electrodes find a more accurate structure, more whole picture
       - Is the synchrony of place cell coding used downstream?
 Actively maintained in CA1?

+\pagebreak

 Real time position decoding from populations of place cells
 ===========================================================